WilliamDHaynes/YT-Auto-Description/README.md

-Here is the clean, plain-text version of your README.md.
-I’ve avoided putting it into complex blocks so the formatting doesn't break when you copy it into a text editor.
 YT-Auto-Description

 A modern, local Python GUI application that automates the creation of highly engaging, SEO-optimized YouTube descriptions and timestamped chapters for gaming videos.